mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Explorer

+* can right-click a section title to decide which sections should be hidden
+  * for example, you may want to hide the "Open Editors" section
 * to delete a file
   * select and press delete key (cmd-delete)
   * will ask for confirmation to move to trash / recycle bin